 SAVE is excited to host the National SAVE Youth Summit in Raleigh, NC at the NC State McKimmon Center on April 1, 2017.
 This fun and educational event is a time for youth to showcase effective violence prevention strategies and share their successes with their peers.

-The National SAVE Youth Advisory Board has chosen Lao Tzu’s quote to be this year’s theme: A journey of a thousand miles begins with a Single Step.
+The National SAVE Youth Advisory Board has chosen Mother Teresa’s quote to be this year’s theme: Peace Begins With a Smile!

 Key Note Speakers